thomasWeise/aitoa/book/structure/globalOptima/README.md

 But we can, at least, compute some *lower bound*&nbsp;$\lowerBound(\objf)$ for the best possible makespan.

 For instance, we know that a job&nbsp;$\jsspJobIndex$ needs at least as long to complete as the sum&nbsp;$\sum_{\jsspMachineIndex=0}^{\jsspMachines-1} \jsspSubJobTime{\jsspJobIndex}{\jsspMachineIndex}$ over the processing times of all of its sub-jobs.
-It is clear that no schedule can complete faster then the longst job.
+It is clear that no schedule can complete faster then the longest job.
 Furthermore, we know that the makespan of the optimal schedule also cannot be shorter than the latest "finishing time" of any machine&nbsp;$\jsspMachineIndex$.
 This finishing time is at least as big as the sum&nbsp;$\jsspMachineRuntime{\jsspMachineIndex}$ of the runtimes of all the sub-jobs assigned to this machine.
 But it may also include a least initial idle time&nbsp;$\jsspMachineStartIdle{\jsspMachineIndex}$, namely if the sub-jobs for machine&nbsp;$\jsspMachineIndex$ never come first in their job.